Joberg95/azure-metadata-uploader/README.md

 # Azure Metadata Manager

+## Wip - Adding more error handling and fallback modals for cancellation actions

 A web application for managing metadata for Azure Blob Storage documents.
 This application allows users to add, edit, copy, or delete documents with file specific meta data.

 ## Features